ONW Forensics Invitational NIETOC

 Amanda Courtney Paradigm

 Also, it's another unpopular opinion, but spreading seems more often than not to unnecessarily negatively impact an otherwise well-articulated and supported case.
 Speed for its own sake seems to be the shibboleth of varsity debate, and judges expressing misgivings about it are often chalked up as lay judges.
-Really, most of us are just of the mind that one should learn to do something really well before doing it really quickly: quantity rarely trumps quality.
-The speaker(s) that presents the most logically-sound and organized case will win the round!
+Really, many of us are just of the mind that one should learn to do something really well before doing it really quickly: as is so often the case in life, quantity rarely trumps quality.
+The side that presents and defends the most sound, organized, and professionally-presented case will win the round!

 Visit this link for more helpful info on the fallacies: